Morlanrith/TRRA/README.md

 This is TRRA, a mod designed to bring elements of the online web series RWBY into Terraria.

-This is version 3.5 of the mod, which adds a handful of weapon/vanity variants that can be obtained by throwing existing items into the Shimmer.
+This is version 4.0.0 of the mod.

 This mod now also has a wiki!
 It can be found at: https://terrariamods.fandom.com/wiki/TRRA_(A_RWBY_Mod)